stanford-policylab/opp/py/data_readme_template.md

   alphabetically.
 - Rows represent violations, not stops, so we remove duplicates by grouping by the other fields.
+- Michigan data has loads of additional columns, a cluster we find very interesting are `SpeedPosted` (pulled through as `posted_speed`), `SpeedDetected` (pulled through as `speed`), and `SpeedCharged` (pulled through as `charged_speed`).
+Most places with speeding information give just speed and posted speed; analyses like the [bunching analysis](http://www.princeton.edu/~fmg/JMP) try to infer the true speed, and whether drivers of different races were discounted at different rates.
+  Michigan's transparency about discounting (from detected speed to charged speed) could make this process much easier to analyze.
+However, we do not do so because race information is insufficient.
+- Since all rows have a `TicketNum`, we assume that if any ticket is not a warning, then it is a citation.
+But then potentially for outcome, anything that is not an arrest or warning could have a court summons.
+  It's possible raw data columns `Felony`, `Misdemeanor`, `CivilInfraction` could help disambiguate.
+- Additional raw data columns that may be of interest: Michigan has over 160 columns in the raw data, though many of them are >99.9% NA.
+There are ID columns for everything from violation codes, citation codes, infraction codes, incident numbers, court code, etc. Other columns: `VehicleImpounded`, `Injury`, `Felony`, `Misdemeanor`, `CivilInfraction`.

 ## Saint Paul, MN
 **Data notes**: